 Talk to us about your plans for the Whanganui Section of the trail.

-We can arrange for your trip to start at Cherry Grove, Ohinepane, Whakahoro, or Mangapurua – depending on where you want to start paddling.
+We can arrange for your trip to start at Cherry Grove, Ohinepane, or Whakahoro– depending on where you want to start paddling.

 You can end your paddling section at Pipiriki, or continue paddling to Whanganui.